Chinmoy-sh/Chinmoy-sh/README.md

 ## 🎯 Professional Vision

-> *"Technology should empower people and make knowledge universally accessible."*
+> *"Technology should empower people and make knowledge accessible to anyone anywhere of the world."*

 🚀 **Mission**: Building innovative solutions that bridge the gap between complex technology and everyday users
 🌍 **Vision**: Establishing a global technology platform driving innovation in **AI**, **education**, and **accessibility**